Arbër Shala

-Arbër Shala (born 23 December 1991) is a Kosovan professional footballer who plays as a left back for Macedonian club KF Renova.
+Arbër Shala (born 23 December 1991) is a Kosovan professional footballer who plays as a left back for Dukagjini.

 Club career

 Laçi

 On 4 August 2016, Shala joined Albanian club Laçi, taking squad number 3 for the 2016–17 season.
 He made his competitive debut on 7 September in the opening matchday against Korabi Peshkopi which ended in a goalless draw.
 He quickly established himself in the starting lineup, playing at the back.
 On 1 April of the following year, during the 2–0 away loss to Teuta Durrës in the matchday 27, Shala was sent-off after a bad tackle on Faisal Bangal.
 Five days later, he was later suspended for 6 matches for his behaviour towards the match official by the Disciplinary Committee of AFA.
 He finished his first full season in Albania by making 34 appearances, including 29 in league, collecting 2080 minutes as Laçi secured a spot in the top flight for another season.

 The 2017–18 season was less successful for Shala, as he lost the place in the starting lineup, managing to play only 12 league matches, only 7 as starter, collecting 636 minutes as Laçi finished 4th to return to Europa League qualifying rounds once again.
 He scored his first goal for Laçi on 13 September in the first leg of cup first round versus Sopoti Librazhd; the match finished in a shock result, with Laçi winning 12–0.
 On 31 May 2018, Shala's contract run out and the parties decided not to continue their cooperation, ending his spell with 41 league matches.